Yuxarı Əylis: Destruction in 1919

 In the spring of 1919, the First Republic of Armenia extended administrative control over the region of Sharur-Nakhchivan, with Agulis being made the centre for the sub-district of Goghtan.
 But in the summer of the year, a Muslim insurgency broke out against Armenian rule, and in August the region came under the control of the newly appointed commissar of Ordubad, Abbas Guli Bey Tahirov.
 Agulis pledged its loyalty to Tahirov, although in the following months, its inhabitants faced a growing food crisis and were not allowed to leave the town.
 The plight of its inhabitants worsened when, in November of that year, the Azerbaijan Democratic Republic unsuccessfully attempted to wrest the region of Zangezur from Armenian control.

 Matters came to a head on December 17, when a frenzied Muslim mob, made up of locals and refugees fleeing from the fighting in Armenia, made its way to Lower Agulis and began to attack its Armenian inhabitants, forcing them to retreat to the upper town.
 On December 24, the mob, joined by the local Azerbaijani gendarmerie, entered Upper Agulis and started to pillage the town.
 They then proceeded to massacre its Armenian population, leaving Upper Agulis in smouldering ruins the next day.
 According to the Armenian government, up to 400 Armenians were killed in Lower Agulis and up to 1,000 in Upper Agulis.
 The town was partially rebuilt during the Soviet period.

 Monuments

 St. Thomas Monastery was, according to the legend, founded by Bartholomew the Apostle.
 It was last restored in 1694.
 It, along with other Armenian churches, were destroyed by Azerbaijan state authorities toward the end of the 1990s, at some point between 1997 and 2009 On May 15, 2014, a mosque was constructed on the place of the monastery complex.
 St. Stepanos Church was located on the slope of a hill in the northwestern Verin Get district of the village.
 It has been completely destroyed by February 3, 2000.

 Demographics

-According to the Russian Empire Census in 1897, where the village was split into Armenian and Tatar ethnic-quarters, it had a total population of 1,971 consisting of 1,325 Armenian Apostolics and 639 Muslims.
+According to the Russian Empire Census in 1897, where the village was split into Armenian and Tatar (later known as Azerbaijanis) ethnic-quarters, it had a total population of 1,971 consisting of 1,325 Armenian Apostolics and 639 Muslims.
 The village had 863 men and 1,108 women.